Academic Concerns/Learning Difficulties

 - The Counseling Center can offer assistance with academic concerns and/or learning difficulties.
-To determine what services are appropriate, please schedule an intake appointment.
+To determine what services are appropriate, please schedule a brief assessment.

 - Contact the Advising Office of the college or school in which you are currently enrolled to talk with an advisor about your current academic difficulties.
 Follow the link for a list of webpages for the Advising Offices for each UMD school or college.